silverhawke249/pyKSH-exporter/README.md

 FX chip sound sample can be autodetected by using the appropriate file name (`1.wav`, etc.) or by specifying it using the `lightFX` command -- e.g. `lightFXLR=7`.

+### Filter overriding

+In the VOX format, effects on lasers are implemented as an additional layer above FX effects.
+As a result, effects on lasers can be overlaid on top of regular laser effects -- e.g. putting a Re16 effect on a laser while the laser applies a LPF effect on the song.
+The only effect that cannot be overlaid on is the `PEAK` effect.

+To use this command, simply write `applyFilter=[filter]` as a chart comment where the active filter changes to the custom filter activates.
+Valid `filter` values are: `lpf`, `hpf`, `bitc`, `1`, `2`, `3`, `4`, `5`.

 ## Version history

+- v1.2 (2023/05/03)
+  - Add `applyFilter` command.
 - v1.1 (2023/04/30)
   - Add background previews.
   - Add advanced curve commands.